What is the best cure for sleep apnea? The best treatment depends on your risk factors and causes for apnea breathing disorder. Find the cause first!

 Side effects:

-will help you treat your snoring and sleep apnea?
+How would you know if sleeping on your side will help you treat your snoring and sleep apnea?

-Well, if you tend to stop snoring or can breathe easier when sleeping on your side - you should ask your bed partner about this - positional therapy may work for you.
+Well, if you tend to stop snoring or breathe easier when sleeping on your side - you should ask your bed partner about this - positional therapy may work for you.